How Is Easter Celebrated in Mexico?

 Good Friday

 Good Friday, or Viernes Santo, represents the day that Jesus was crucified.
-Understandably, this tends to be a solemn day, and many communities will have another procession -- this time with statues of the Virgin Mary and Jesus at the center.
+Understandably, this tends to be a solemn day.
+Many communities will have another procession with statues of the Virgin Mary and Jesus at the center.
+Some will reenact the Passion Play, portraying the trial of Jesus, and his crucifixion, suffering, and death.

 Easter Sunday